Alex Saniel

-Alex Saniel (born 8 November 1996) is a Vanuatuan footballer who plays as a forward for New Zealander Club Franklin United and the Vanuatu national team.
+Alex Saniel (born 8 November 1996) is a Vanuatuan footballer who plays as a forward for Vanuatu United FC and the Vanuatu national team.

 Club career

 Saniel started his career with the Teouma Academy, the national academy of Vanuatu.
 After stints with Yatel and Spirit 08 he went to New Zealand to play with the Fencibles United.
 In the end of 2016 after the season with Fencibles he returned home, where he immediately joined Ifira Black Bird for the Super League.
 In 2017 he returned to the Fencibles with whom he won the 2017 Lotto Sport Italia NRFL Division 2.
 After that he joined Shepherds United in August 2017 to make a chance for the Vanuatu national football team.
 In 2019 he played for Papatoetoe AFC in Lotto Sport Italia NRFL Conference League.
 He also defended Fijian club Lautoka in 2019 Pacific Cup.
-In November 2019, it was announced that Alex Saniel is going to play for Franklin United in 2020.
+In November 2019, it was announced that Alex Saniel would play for Franklin United in 2020.

 In January 2020 he joined Fijian club Lautoka.
 In 2021 he moved to Suva.

+Saniel joined the OFC Pro League side Vanuatu United FC in 2026, where he scored the opening goal in the new era of professional Oceanian football.